 Exploring Health Professions

-During your time as an undergraduate, you will want to gain clinical experience and you may want to: work in your chosen field during the summer, work in a lab, work internationals, explore global health policy, or have an opportunity to learn about options in the health professions.
-The Health Professions Office at CCI has information to help you begin your search.
+During your time as an undergraduate, you will want to gain clinical experience and you may want to: work in your chosen field during the summer, work in a lab, work internationally, explore global health policy, or have an opportunity to learn about options in the health professions.
+The Office of Health Professions at CCI has information to help you begin your search.

 Pre-Health Opportunities & Resources